Course Sequencing & Credit Recommendations

 [1] Please refer to the tables and references to determine course sequences.

-[2] A .50 credit of Health/Physical Education and Personal Finance is recommended in either junior or senior year.
+[2] A .50 credit of Health/Physical Education is recommended in either junior or senior year.

 graduation